-Workforce members, vendors, and contractors may not offer any gifts to patients unless such gift is of nominal value or unless express approval from the Integrity and Compliance Department is granted.
+Workforce members, vendors, and contractors may not offer any gifts to patients unless such gift is of nominal value or unless express approval from the Enterprise Risk and Governance Division is granted.
 Cash and cash-equivalents are never to be offered or accepted.
-In order to prevent an actual or perceived conflict of interest when offering or accepting gifts from patients, strict adherence to policies and procedures that govern activities related to gifts, gratuities, and items of value is required.
+To prevent an actual or perceived conflict of interest when offering or accepting gifts from patients, strict adherence to policies and procedures that govern activities related to gifts, gratuities, and items of value is required.